Freeride and downhill trails are not legal and are occasionally bulldozed by the Forestry Comission.

 Cost To Ride: Parking: £3.50 over 2 hours.

 Friston Forest is a forestry Comission site nestled in the picturesque hills next to the tourist magnet that is Seven Sisters Country Park.
-The site offers cycle hire, kayak hire, cafe, visitor centre all tastefully presented in wooden and Sussex Flint buildings.
+The site's visitor centre is tastefully presented in wooden and Sussex Flint buildings.

 The car park slopes uphill, follow this slope upwards.
 Mid-way on your left is the beginning of the family trail, for the single track, head to the top.
 You will see signs for bike hire, and a suspicious looking trail heading on up into the woods.
 Follow this, you will shortly come across the signs with the trail information.